Tehshortbus/MVP/README.txt

 2. When the dungeon ends (or you type /mvp end), a vouch window opens listing your party members.
-3. For each player, select their role, give a thumbs up and optionally choose a reason or thumbs down and select a reason.
+3. For each player, select their role, give a thumbs up or thumbs down and optionally select a reason why.
 (e.g. Skilled Player, Slow, Ninja Looter, etc.).
 4. Your vouches are saved locally and broadcast to other players running MVP.